KatieJessupMcd/warbler/README.md

 # Warbler

-Jobly is a mock job listing and app that allows users to view companies as well as apply to jobs posted by those companies.
-JSON web tokens and BCrypt was used for authorization and authentication for user signup and login.
-The frontend is built in React, and the backend is built in Node.js/Express.
-The database is written in PostgreSQL.
-Styling is done with Bootstrap.
+Warler is a mock twitter clone.
+Users can signup/login, follow other others, be followed by other users, and create "warbles" (tweets).

+BCrypt is used for user authentication/ authorization.
+Sessions are used to store current user information.
+The backend is built in Flask.
+The templating system Jinja is used for HTML.
+The database is PostrgreSQL.
+Tests are written for the views and models using the unittest module.

 # Setup